SpekalsG3/p2p-chat/README.md

 Examples are available at `/examples` directory.
 Each one is used for demonstrative purposes only.

-# Protocol

-# Problems
+# TODO
-- [ ] Multi-party room
+- [ ] pub and private modules
-  - [x] How to share messages for all the connected nodes?
-  - [ ] How to share node specific messages?
+- [ ] features for protocol lib to limit unnecessary exports
-- [ ] Measuring the ping accurately in step 1.
-TCP is a three-way handshake.
-`CONN_INIT` is one way. `PING` is initiated on the server.
-`ACK` shouldn't be there.
-What else?